savar95x/savar95x.github.io/README.md

 ![](.assets/old-home.png)

 ### Todo
+- [ ] more padding between different elements
 - [ ] footer hr (better center alignment way)
 - [ ] next and previous articles once a lot of articles are there
 - [ ] image previews in list pages, instead of text lines